WWW.RLYACHTS.NET

 Ross

 Thanks for your confirmation that the ban on flaps and fillers in the CLASS RULES was lifted at the 2001 AGM.
-Its amazing that I only found out by word of mouth two weeks ago, that there actually was at one stage a ban on flaps and fillers.
+It’s amazing that I only found out by word of mouth two weeks ago, that there actually was at one stage a ban on flaps and fillers.
 I find this is all rather strange since I have asked the association four times (twice on this web site) to measure my Rl only to receive confusing verbal information with no mention of this ban!

 Why the secrecy?
 This website has been going now for over 8 years so why was this rule change not published on this web site?